-Ayahuasca as well as shamanism is re-emerging across the globe.
+Ayahuasca as well as shamanism are re-emerging across the globe.
 As many are tired of dogmas and spiritless religious ideologies, we are seeking a personal experience with life.
 Historically the word shaman was a Mongolian term that was adopted by anthropologists to describe the phenomena of healers that existed in every culture across the globe.
 The word itself has now blanketed across the globe as many feel called to the ancient roots of humanity and returning to learn from the worlds oldest spiritual traditions.
 Shamanism is a highly complex medical system that draws on the understanding that we are connected to all things.

 Regardless of our Ancestry, if we trace back our lineage long enough we will find in our lineage some aspect of shamanism within the cultures we have evolved and grown from.
 As well as the use of plants and healing is a deep part of our human history.